What Is Waltonchain (WTC)? | A Guide to the IoT and Supply Chain Blockchain

 More than just a supply chain platform, Waltonchain provides enterprise businesses with the technology to create their own sub chain and benefit from the Walton parent chain.

-Although currently not valued as high as some of its competitors, Waltonchain, with its partnerships and ambitious development roadmap, looks poised to have a breakout year this 2018.
+Although currently not valued as high as some of its competitors, Waltonchain, with its partnerships and ambitious development roadmap, looks poised to breakout over the next few years.

 ABOUT THE AUTHOR